advanced-security/tag-sarif/README.md

 It can run as a GitHub Action, or at the command-line.

 ## Example as an Action

+> ⛔️ This project has been withdrawn, since it does not function as intended

 We must modify an existing Code Scanning Actions workflow file to add the `tag-sarif` action, and add the literal tag `custom-tag` to each rule (and so to each result).
 You need to change that tag to something suitable for your use, such as a team name or a project name.